novucs/microbit-morsecode/README.md

 message and encode it in morse code, but the transfer speeds would be much slower than they already are.
 Therefore I decided to create a packet sending framework to add good encryption without sacrificing precious bandwidth.
-Packets are identified through the power-efficient HI and LO GPIO events provided by the micro:bit DAL API.
-When parsing these events, each bit is represented by a HI or LO signal for `35 milliseconds`.
+Packets are identified through the power efficient HI and LO GPIO events provided by the micro:bit DAL API.
+When parsing these events, each bit is represented by a HI or LO signal that lasts `35 milliseconds`.
 The program attempts to identify the following packet
 structure: